“Creative thinking and ideas are so important, but acting on those ideas makes a life.” — Sally Lucas, Lifetime Trustee

 The LAP welcomes sixty artists a year into the program.
 Residencies are offered in all contemporary artistic disciplines including the visual arts, design, literary arts, film, choreography, performance art, music and composition, and teaching artists.
 The LAP welcomes artists' collaborators from overlapping fields, including science, technology, and other scholarly research.
 The Program is the first in the United States to offer an annual Culinary Artist Residency.

 While at Montalvo, Lucas Fellows are granted time for solitary exploration, creation, research and contemplation, as well as the opportunity to engage with fellow residents, colleagues, and the wider community of Silicon Valley.
 The Program’s international focus fosters a rich cultural and ethnic diversity that supports a variety of perspectives within a global framework.
 Communal activities provide artists opportunities to participate in stimulating conversations, exchange of ideas, and develop collaborative partnerships that extend beyond the residency.

 Lucas Fellows enjoy unique access to the resources of the Arts Center, enabling them to present their work to Silicon Valley and Bay Area audiences.
 Engagement with the general public is encouraged both formally and informally.
 Montalvo Arts Center offers an annual thematic arts program developed through the LAP.
-Current and past Lucas Fellows are invited to respond to the annual theme through exhibitions in Montalvo’s Project Space Gallery and Art on the Grounds program, New Directions performance series, In Conversation literary events, Final Fridays public presentations, as well as screenings, workshops and outreach.
+Current and past Lucas Fellows are invited to respond to the annual theme through exhibitions in Montalvo’s Project Space Gallery and Art on the Grounds program, performances, literary events, Open Access events, as well as screenings, workshops and outreach.
 Often these opportunities take the form of newly commissioned works and projects that engage both Montalvo’s natural and built environments as well as its diverse communities.

 On the last Friday of each month, Montalvo offers the public a sneak peek into the LAP as one Lucas Fellow presents his or her creative process and work through conversations, lectures, performances, or demonstrations.
 These presentations allow artists an opportunity to reflect on their practice.